ITsvetkoFF/ui-lib-frankenstein/README.md

 ## Description of options to compare

 _notes:_
-_- contestants are subjective, but based on popularity_ _- Examples are not adjusted to one style to see default options libraries can suggest_ _- Comparison is based on `Slider` component and definitely not exhaustive_
+- contestants are subjective, but based on popularity
+- Examples are not adjusted to one style to see default options libraries can suggest
+- Comparison is based on `Slider` component and definitely not exhaustive

 ### 1. Radix-UI